Seriousattempts/ShaderScriptContainer/README.md

 - Do not close the command prompt
 ### *5*. **Launch container with your IP**
 - In Windows search bar, we will launch the installed VcXsrv by typing `XLaunch`
-- Select any display setting (Large Window) | Start no client | check the "Disable access control" checkbox, select finished.
+- Select any display setting (Multi Window) | Start no client | check the "Disable access control" checkbox, select finished.
 - Back to the previous command prompt, you will now launch the my-windows-image while it's connect to one of your folders that has your ROM, Save State and bios (if necessary).
 - You will type
 `"set DISPLAY=iphere:0.0"`

-`"docker run -it --rm --privileged --name retroarch-shaders -e DISPLAY=%DISPLAY% -v /tmp/.X11-unix:/tmp/.X11-unix -v "C:\This\IS\The\Path\To\Your\Current\FolderShared:/app/data" my-windows-image"` without quotes.
+`"docker run -it --rm --privileged --name retroarch-shaders -e DISPLAY=host.docker.internal:0.0 -v /tmp/.X11-unix:/tmp/.X11-unix -v "C:\This\IS\The\Path\To\Your\Current\FolderShared:/app/data" my-windows-image"` without quotes.
 Change iphere in set DISPLAY to your IP from ipconfig, and change C:\This\IS\The\Path\To\Your\Current\FolderShared to the path of your ROM/Save State and BIOS
 - The XLaunch should open a screen, showing a 4 quadrant gui.
 You may have to enlarge XLAunch depending on the display setting you selected.
 ### 6. GUI asking you to select a core, rom, save state and shaders should load